 The complexity arises when the culture of the language is alien to language students.
 For example, Norwegian, German or Dutch culture would be much more familiar to a native English speaker than Arabic, Korean or Hindi.
 If a person is having a lot of difficulty understanding the culture of the language they’re trying to learn, there will be a higher chance of culture shock which can turn a person off entirely.

-The Most Difficult Language
+The Most Difficult Language To Learn

 Using the few objective factors at their disposal, the consensus among experts is that there are 5 languages in contention for the title of “most difficult”.
 Those languages are Korean, Cantonese, Japanese, Arabic and Mandarin.
 While they require roughly the same length of time to gain fluency and comprehension, one language just slightly edges out the other four.
 According to the NVTC and the Foreign Service Institute, Japanese is, on average, arguably the hardest language for an English speaker to learn.
 It takes students studying Japanese an extra week or two longer than the students of the other four and currently reigns supreme as most difficult.